partykit/partykit/apps/blog/src/content/blog/partykit-raises-a-pre-seed-round-from-sequoia-remote-first-and-more.md

 This is a big milestone for us, and we’re grateful that we can share it with you.
 Everything’s better with friends, and we have been blessed with the most amazing ones!
 Having such a supportive community on Twitter, Discord and at in-person events has brought PartyKit to this point.
 And it’s also only the beginning: we have a long roadmap with a number of exciting features planned.
 If you’d like to collaborate with us, do reach out via [mail](mailto:contact@partykit.io), [twitter](https://twitter.com/partykit_io), or on [discord](https://discord.gg/g5uqHQJc3z).

 We're getting back to building, so please join us for the ride.
 Get started at [partykit.io](https://www.partykit.io/) right now!

+## Read more

+Still want to read more?
+We're [featured in TechCrunch](https://techcrunch.com/2023/09/26/sequoia-backs-partykit-to-power-real-time-multiplayer-collaboration-for-any-app/) and on the [Sequoia blog](https://www.sequoiacap.com/article/partnering-with-partykit-everything-is-better-with-friends/).